fennicahub/fennica-raw-csv-prepicker/README.md

 [ESTC csv fieldpicker](#estc-csv-fieldpicker) allows subsetting the csv and picking selected fields for further analysis.
 It maintains the same csv format, but only keeps selected fields (with value) and associated Cu-Rives numbers.

+[Pubdata cleanup starting data](#pubdata-cleanup-starting-data) creates a csv in a different format that plugs into the start of the publisher data cleanup script.
+That one employs a custom method in **ESTCMARCEntry** -class in [estc_marc.py](./lib/estc_marc.py) and serves as an example of creating a starting data subset for a cleanup script.
+The MARC format for the different fields varies, so creating an universal function for this task doe not seem feasible.

 ## ESTC raw csv precleaner

 The purpose of this script is to allow filtering the raw ESTC csv.
 It removes various test records and and other garbage left in the csv.
 It makes sure that there are no duplicated Cu-Rives ids, and no entries that are missing and id.
 All the filtered entries are output to separate csv files to allow manual inpection.